mmikowski/hi_score/README.md

 This is an SPA starter project that installs best-in-class assets and tools to save time and guide best practice.
 Install **hi_score** today and start writing Test-driven native JS client code immediately.
 The project comes with recommended libraries, but feel free to swap them out as needed.
 [That's the point][_01].

 ## Features
-**hi\_score** jump-starts web client development by providing many highly desirable capabilities which can otherwise very difficult to orchestrate.
-With all the hard stuff resolved out-of-the-box, we can focus on improving things that really matter, like the JavaScript, HTML, CSS and architecture we need for our app.
-Here are the key features:

 - Code coverage at 98.9% per coveralls.io using Istanbul
 - Fractal MVC architecture and proven file structure per the diagram below
 - Vendor asset management (`npm install && npm run setup`) including support for executables, stylesheets, fonts, images, and libraries and automated patching.